7ombie/phantasm/assembler/README.md

-The current plan is to add more features to the current codebase, use the project for a couple of games, and build out the ecosystem a bit (like supporting popular editors, and providing tutorials and an online playground *et cetera*).
-Then, when the design is effectively complete (WebAssembly can only really evolve so far), I will consider reimplementing the language professionally.
+The current plan is to add more features to the current codebase, use the project for a couple of games, and build out the ecosystem a bit (like supporting popular editors, providing tutorials *et cetera*).
+Then, when the design is effectively complete (WebAssembly can only really evolve so far), I will then consider reimplementing the language professionally.